MateoMicciche/SimpleToDoList/README.md

 * [x] User can **view a list of todo items**
 * [x] User can **successfully add and remove items** from the todo list
 * [x] User's **list of items persisted** upon modification and and retrieved properly on app restart

+The following **optional** features are implemented:

+* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

+The following **additional** features are implemented:

+* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough